inbravo/aws-feature-set/README.md

 - Root Volume is one where OS is installed / booted.
 It is not encrypted by default on AWS AMIs

 ### RAID, Volumes & Snapshots
+- RAID 0
+	- No Redundancy
-- RAID 0 – Striped, No Redundancy , Good Performance – No Backup/Failover
+	- Good Performance
+	– No Backup/Failover
-- RAID 1 – mirrored, Redundancy
+- RAID 1
+	– Mirrored
+	- Redundancy
+- RAID 5
+	– Good for reads
+	- Bad for writes
-- RAID 5 – Good for reads, bad for writes.
-AWS doesn’t recommend using RAID 5 on EBS
+	- AWS doesn’t recommend using RAID 5 and RAID 6 on EBS
-- RAID 10 – Raid 0 + Raid 1
+- RAID 10
+	– Raid 0 + Raid 1
-- Use RAID Arrays when a single volume IOPs are not sufficient for your need e.g. Database.
-Then you create RAID Array to meet IOPs requirements
+- Use RAID Arrays when a single volume IOPS are not sufficient for your need e.g. Database.
+Then you create RAID Array to meet IOPS requirements
 - To take snapshot of RAID Array
 	- Stop the application from writing to cache and  flush all cache to Disk
 	- Freeze the file system